akosfurton/stackoverflow_auto_mod/README.md

  ## Setup.py and requirements.txt
- A requirements.txt file lists external packages and their versions required to run the classification pipeline.
+ A requirements.txt file lists external packages and their versions required to run the subscription funnel pipeline.
 These packages are automatically installed as part of the setup.py file.

- - To install the package using pip: `pip install -r requirements.txt` and then `pip install -e .`
+ - To install the package using pip: `pip install -e .`
  - The package can also be turned into a .whl file using `python setup.py bdist_wheel`